(c. 1835 - 1862)

 Branch of Service: Infantry

-A Citadel graduate who trained as a lawyer, he was a 24 year old farmer in Conwayboro, Horry Distict when he was commissioned 2nd Lieutenant, Company L, 7th South Carolina Infantry on 26 June 1861.
-He was promoted to First Lieutenant at the reorganization of 13 May 1862 and made Captain the next day when Captain White was appointed Major.
+A Citadel graduate who trained as a lawyer, he was a 24 year old farmer on his parent's place near Conwayboro, Horry Distict in 1860.
+He was commissioned 2nd Lieutenant, Company L, 7th South Carolina Infantry on 26 June 1861, was promoted to First Lieutenant at the reorganization of 13 May 1862, and made Captain the next day when Captain White was appointed Major.

 On the Campaign